 Skills support for redundancy - funded support if you are facing the prospect of making hard decisions about staff redundancy - Serco Skills Support for Redundancy

-To respond to the challenges of coronavirus, we all have started adapting to new ways of living and working.
+To respond to the challenges of COVID-19, we all started adapting to new ways of living and working.
 Many have continued working from home while juggling home schooling and caring responsibilities, while workplaces have remained closed with employees on furlough or facing redundancy.
 The below guidance and support has been collected to help you consider you options.

 Whatever your situation, maintaining your work readiness and gaining new skills in line with what local employers are looking for is critical to safeguard your own future and help with the economic recovery.
 Start with a careers and skills self-assessment and choose from a wide range of virtual and classroom courses below.